Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Unified Inverse Distillation with real data for Bridge Matching and Stochastic Interpolants

 \subsection{Bridge Matching}

-Bridge Matching \citep{liu2022let, peluchetti2023non} is an extension of diffusion models specifically design to solve data-to-data, e.g. image-to-image problems.
+Bridge Matching \citep{liu2022let, peluchetti2023non} is an extension of diffusion models specifically design to solve data-to-data, e.g., image-to-image problems.
 Typically, the distribution $p_T$ is the distribution of "corrupted data" and $p_0$ is the distribution of clean data, furthermore, there is some coupling of clean and corrupted data $\pi(x_0, x_T)$ with marginals $p_0(x_0)$ and $p_T(x_T)$.
 To construct the diffusion which recovers clean data given a corrupted data, one first needs to build prior process (which often is the same forward process used in diffusions):

-where $f_t(\cdot)$ is a drift function and $g_t$ is a time-dependent scalar noise scheduler.
+where $f_t(\cdot)$ is a drift function, $g_t$ is a time-dependent scalar noise scheduler and $\text{w}_t$ is a standard Wiener process.
 This prior process defines conditional density $p_t(x_t|x_0)$ and the posterior density $p_t(x_t|x_0, x_T)$ called "diffusion bridge".
-To recover $p_0$ from $p_T$, one can use reverse-time SDE
+To recover $p_0$ from $p_T$, one can use reverse-time SDE with a reverse-time Wiener process $\bar{\text{w}}_t$:

-where the drift $v^\pi_t(x_t)$ is learned via solving of the bridge matching problem:
+where the drift $u_t(x_t)$ is learned via solving of the bridge matching problem:

 However, this reverse-time diffusion in general does not guarantee that the produced samples come from the same coupling $\pi(x_0, x_T)$ used for training.
-This happens only if $\pi(x_0, x_T)$ solves entropic optimal transport between $p_0$ and $p_T$.
-To guarantee the preservance of the coupling $\pi(x_0, x_T)$, there exists another version of Bridge Matching called either Augmented Bridge Matching or Conditional Bridge Matching, which differs only by addition of a condition on $x_T$ to the drift function $v_t(x_t, x_T)$:
+It happens only if $\pi(x_0, x_T)$ solves entropic optimal transport between $p_0$ and $p_T$.
+To guarantee the preservance of the coupling $\pi(x_0, x_T)$, there exists another version of Bridge Matching called either Augmented Bridge Matching or Conditional Bridge Matching \citep{de2023augmented}, which differs only by addition of a condition on $x_T$ to the trainable drift $v_t(x_t, x_T)$:

-The learned conditional drift is then used for sampling via the reverse-time SDE starting from a given $x_T \sim p_T$:
+The learned conditional drift $u(x_t, x_T)$ is then used for sampling via the reverse-time SDE starting from a given $x_T \sim p_T$: